AlanSmythDeaf/deafchat/README.md

 ### Returning Site Users

 - As a returning site user, I would like to log in without having to register, so that I can comment on the post.
+- As a returning site user, I would like to read many blogs.

 ### Site Admin